pyspeckit/pyspeckit/doc/guide_iraf.rst

 Loading a Spectrum
 ------------------
 If you have an IRAF spectrum, it is straightforward to load into PySpecKit::

     sp = pyspeckit.Spectrum('iraf_spectrum.ms.fits')
     sp.plotter()

 Fitting Line Profiles
 ---------------------
-[see <interactive> for a comprehensive graphical demonstration of these instructions]
+.. note:: See :doc:`interactive` for a comprehensive graphical demonstration of these instructions.

-In IRAF, a line profile is fitted using 'k' to start the fitter, then 'k','l', or 'v' to perform the fit.
+In IRAF, a line profile is fitted using *k* to start the fitter, then *k*, *l*, or *v* to perform the fit.

-In PySpecKit, the continuum ('baseline') and line profile are determined separately.
+In PySpecKit, the continuum (*baseline*) and line profile are determined separately.

 Instead of using a key twice to specify the continuum level, a continuum must be fitted from the data.
-This is done by pressing 'b' to turn on the baseline fitter.
+This is done by pressing *b* to turn on the baseline fitter.
-Click or press '1' to select baseline regions - they will be highlighted in green.
+Click or press *1* to select baseline regions - they will be highlighted in green.
-Press '3' to fit the baseline and display it as an orange line.
+Press *3* to fit the baseline and display it as an orange line.

-In PySpecKit, the interactive fitter is started by pressing 'f' in the plot window.
-After pressing 'f', instructions will be provided in the terminal window telling you which line profiles are implemented.
+In PySpecKit, the interactive fitter is started by pressing *f* in the plot window.
+After pressing *f*, instructions will be provided in the terminal window telling you which line profiles are implemented.
 Select one of these, or use a gaussian by default.

-Select the line fitting region by pressing '1' on either side of the line.
+Select the line fitting region by pressing *1* on either side of the line.
-Select the peak and full-width-half-maximum of the line by pressing '2' at each of these locations in turn.
-You may repeat this cycle indefinitely to fit multiple profiles (comparable to IRAF's 'deblend' capability).
-Then, press '3' to perform the fit.
+Select the peak and full-width-half-maximum of the line by pressing *2* at each of these locations in turn.
+You may repeat this cycle indefinitely to fit multiple profiles (comparable to IRAF*s *deblend* capability).
+Then, press *3* to perform the fit.

 The fitted parameters can be accessed (as variables, or printed) through the